Martin322s/online-shop-react/README.md

 - Check that all fields are filled before sending the request.
 - Send a POST request to /data/shoes to create a new shoe.
 - Redirect the user to the Dashboard page upon success.

+## Item Details (10 pts)
+- All users can view details about shoes.
+- Display Edit and Delete buttons for the creator of the shoe.
+- Send a GET request to /data/shoes/:id to retrieve details about a specific shoe.